Install agent and certificate on Linux computers using the command line

 - A new converter plugin is included that enables customers to use third party plugins for Operations Manager log file monitoring.

 The Linux distributions in the following table are supported in this release.

 |SUSE Linux Enterprise Server||11 (x86/x64)

-<Upgrade from existing Operations Manager/OMS agents is not currently supported>.
+Upgrade from the existing Operations Manager/OMS agents isn't currently supported.

 Supported deployment configurations